manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-06-bayesian_nonparameterics.md

 {% include dp_mixture_posterior.html %}

-Note: We draw the means from the GP and within the above Dirichlet Mixture simulation we do condition the means $\mu$, not the observation $x$.
+Note: We draw the means from the DP and within the above simulation we do condition the means $\mu_k$, not the observation $x$.
 We will come to the second case latter.

-## The predictive distribution and the Chinese restaurant process
+### The predictive distribution and the Chinese restaurant process

 Let's revisit the scenario where $G$ follows a Dirichlet Process, denoted as $G \sim DP(\alpha, G_0)$, and we draw an independent and identically distributed (i.i.d.) sequence $\theta_1, \theta_2, \dots \sim G$.
 Now, consider the predictive distribution for $\theta_{n+1}$, conditioned on $\theta_1, \dots, \theta_n$, with $G$ integrated out.